-The research group is among others working on studies of black holes and the relativistic plasma jets being ejected from their immediate vicinity.
+Our research group is working on studies of black holes and the relativistic plasma jets being ejected from their immediate vicinity.
 Such jets are observed in both Galactic, stellar-mass black hole systems, and in extragalactic, supermassive black hole system and they dominate the emission of these objects over the whole spectrum from radio to gamma-ray energies.
-Such jets show fascinating phenomena like (apparent) superluminal motion, intraday variability, and dramatic outbursts.
+Jets show fascinating phenomena like (apparent) superluminal motion, intraday variability, and dramatic outbursts.
 Curiously, this jet-production takes place only in a relatively small fraction of all black-hole systems: the radio-loud objects.
 How do black holes form jets?
 How are they collimated and accelerated?
 How do they interact with the environment of their host galaxies?

 Fermi Science Working Group on Blazars and Other AGN